Patent2net/P2N/README.md

 Use Patent2Net
 --------------

-1. Edit the file OpsGatherPatentsV2.py and adapt in line 31 the path to you epo accreditation couple: just put in an ASCII file key, password on the same line.
+1. Edit the file ./cles-epo.txt to your epo accreditation couple: just put in an ASCII file key, password on the same line.
 The authenticated credits are obtained from OPS, registering and following instructions.

 See the wiki : http://patent2netv2.vlab4u.info/dokuwiki/doku.php